CoreyHayward/PowerToys-Run-InputTyper/README.md

 # PowerToys Run: Input Typer plugin

 Simple [PowerToys Run](https://learn.microsoft.com/windows/powertoys/run) plugin for easily typing input as if from a keyboard.
-Ideal for remote environments and other sceanrios where pasting isn't possible.
+Ideal for remote environments and other scenarios where pasting isn't possible.

 ![InputTyper Demonstration](/images/InputTyper.gif)